Earn Your California Teaching Credential as a K-12 Student Teacher

 - Negative TB test completed within two years of placement date

 - CTC Certificate of Clearance

 - Student Teaching Placement Form

 - Recommendation by the program director

-- For Multiple Subject candidates only: Verification of passing the California Subject Examination for Teachers (CSET) for Multiple Subjects (all sub-tests).
+- For Multiple Subject Teaching Credential candidates only: Verification of passing the California Subject Examination for Teachers (CSET) for Multiple Subjects (all sub-tests).

-- For Single Subject candidates only: Verification of passing the subject-matter-appropriate California Subject Examination for Teachers (CSET) or obtain a Single Subject matter equivalency letter from a CCTC-approved California University in their appropriate subject area.
+- For Single Subject Teaching Credential candidates only: Verification of passing the subject-matter-appropriate California Subject Examination for Teachers (CSET) or obtain a Single Subject matter equivalency letter from a CTC-approved California University in their appropriate subject area.